mmenestret/jdegoes.github.io/_posts/2019-02-26-zio-environment.md

 As of today, the first release candidate (RC) for ZIO 1.0 has been published, which means a (nearly) stable API and a focus on documentation, polish, and performance.
 It's my hope that ZIO 1.0 will be released sometime in March, and that the 1.x line will enjoy at least a full year of backward-compatible tweaks, fine-tunings, and enhancements to the microsite.

 If you're still using `Future` and on the fence about a functional effect system, now's the perfect time to jump in and give ZIO (or one of the other functional effect systems) a try.
 You might just find you can't live without one!

+**P.S.** A huge thanks to [Wiem Zine Elabidine](https://twitter.com/wiemzin) for her work on ZIO Environment, and to [Itamar Ravid](https://twitter.com/itrvd), [Regis Kuckaertz](https://twitter.com/regiskuckaertz), and [Kai](https://twitter.com/kaidaxofficial) for their early feedback on the ZIO Environment project, and to [SkillsMatters](https://twitter.com/skillsmatter) for the opportunity to present this work at Scala Matters, London.